Breakup of Yugoslavia: Aftermath in Serbia and Montenegro

 The independence of Bosnia and Herzegovina proved to be the final blow to the pan-Yugoslav Socialist Federal Republic of Yugoslavia.
-On 28 April 1992, the Serb-dominated Federal Republic of Yugoslavia (FRY) was formed as a rump state, consisting only of the former Socialist Republics of Serbia and Montenegro.
+On 28 April 1992, the Serb-dominated Federal Republic of Yugoslavia (FRY) was formed as a rump state, consisting only of the former Socialist Republics of Montenegro and Serbia.
 The FRY was dominated by Slobodan Milošević and his political allies.
 Its government claimed continuity to the former country, but the international community refused to recognize it as such.
 The stance of the international community was that Yugoslavia had dissolved into its separate states.
 The Federal Republic of Yugoslavia was prevented by a UN resolution on 22 September 1992 from continuing to occupy the United Nations seat as successor state to SFRY.

+The disintegration and war led to a sanctions regime, causing the economy of Serbia and Montenegro to collapse after five years.
+The war in the western parts of former Yugoslavia ended in 1995 with US-sponsored peace talks in Dayton, Ohio, which resulted in the Dayton Agreement.
+The Kosovo War started in 1998 and ended with the 1999 NATO bombing of Yugoslavia; Slobodan Milošević was overthrown on 5 October 2000.

 The question of succession was important for claims on SFRY's international assets, including embassies in many countries.
 The FRY did not abandon its claim to continuity from the SFRY until 1996.
-It took until 2001 for the Agreement on Succession Issues of the Former Socialist Federal Republic of Yugoslavia to be signed.
+After the overthrow of Slobodan Milošević, the Federal Republic of Yugoslavia re-applied for membership in the United Nations and was admitted on 1 November 2000 as a new member.
+The Agreement on Succession Issues of the Former Socialist Federal Republic of Yugoslavia was then signed on 29 June 2001, leading to the sharing of international assets among the five sovereign equal successor states.

-The disintegration and war led to a sanctions regime, causing the economy of Serbia and Montenegro to collapse after five years.
-The war in the western parts of former Yugoslavia ended in 1995 with US-sponsored peace talks in Dayton, Ohio, which resulted in the Dayton Agreement.
-The Kosovo War started in 1996 and ended with the 1999 NATO bombing of Yugoslavia; Slobodan Milošević was overthrown in 2000.

-The FR Yugoslavia was renamed on 4 February 2003 as the State Union of Serbia and Montenegro.
+The FR Yugoslavia was reconstructed on 4 February 2003 as the State Union of Serbia and Montenegro.
 The State Union of Serbia and Montenegro was itself unstable, and finally broke up in 2006 when, in a referendum held on 21 May 2006, Montenegrin independence was backed by 55.5% of voters, and independence was declared on 3 June 2006.
 Serbia inherited the State Union's UN membership.

-Kosovo had been administered by the UN since the Kosovo War while nominally remaining part of Serbia.
-However, on 17 February 2008, Kosovo declared independence from Serbia as the Republic of Kosovo.
-The United States, the United Kingdom and much of the European Union recognized this as an act of self determination, with the United States sending people to help assist Kosovo.
-On the other hand, Serbia and some of the international community—most notably Russia, Spain and China—have not recognised Kosovo's declaration of independence.